 What Is an Option?

-This is an introductory article to options.
-It explains why they exist, the way they work, and some basic terms like call, put, or underlying.
+This is a basic explanation of options – what they are, why they exist, how they work, and some basic terms like call, put, or underlying security.

 Let’s ask the very basic question that is frequently asked by people who don’t know much (or anything) about options.
 So, what is an option?